 - Development of and support for Agroecology Farmer Field Schools.

-The AARN will bring researchers and farmers together in order to promote scholarly engagement in those areas that are most relevant to, and that will most benefit small-scale farmers working towards an ethical, ecologically-sound and socially-just food system.
+The AARN brings researchers and farmers together in order to promote scholarly engagement in those areas that are most relevant to, and that will most benefit small-scale farmers working towards an ethical, ecologically-sound and socially-just food system.

 In doing so, the AARN aims to increase the visibility of agroecology and food sovereignty research in Australia amongst researchers, research students, policymakers, farmers, and social movements.
 To this end, the AARN will also promote active dissemination of current research and other communications via a listserv subscription that will be made available to its members.